naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly: Oh…

-WitchArrietty: You're acting awfully strange right now.
+WitchArrietty Annoyed: You're acting awfully strange right now.
 You don't think there's actually ghosts or the like do you, Molly?
 I mean, not that I would complain.

 UlalaMolly Happy: Of course not!
 T-That's not scientific at all!
 Why would I believe in such silly supernatural non-sense?

-WitchArrietty: Oh man, that would be *so* cool though!
+WitchArrietty Happy: Oh man, that would be *so* cool though!
 We'd be having the Halloween adventure of a life time!

 UlalaMolly Sad: **[concerned laughter]** Hahaha… *Really into* the Halloween spirit, Arri?